gitlabhq/gitlabhq/doc/release/monthly.md

 - Create a merge request on [GitLab.com](https://gitlab.com/gitlab-com/www-gitlab-com/tree/master)
 - Assign to one reviewer who will fix spelling issues by editing the branch (either with a git client or by using the online editor)
 - Comment to the reviewer: '@person Please mention the whole team as soon as you are done (3 workdays before release at the latest)'

-## QA

-Create issue on dev.gitlab.org `gitlab` repository, named "GitLab X.X QA" in order to keep track of the progress.

-Use the omnibus packages of Enterprise Edition using [this guide](https://dev.gitlab.org/gitlab/gitlab-ee/blob/master/doc/release/manual_testing.md).

-**NOTE** Upgrader can only be tested when tags are pushed to all repositories.
-Do not forget to confirm it is working before releasing.
-Note that in the issue.

-#### Fix anything coming out of the QA

-Create an issue with description of a problem, if it is quick fix fix it yourself otherwise contact the team for advice.

-**NOTE** If there is a problem that cannot be fixed in a timely manner, reverting the feature is an option!
-If the feature is reverted, create an issue about it in order to discuss the next steps after the release.

 ## Create CE, EE, CI stable versions